Garret-Gallant/bandmate-mono-repo/README.md

 # Stretch Goals

-* Allow users to create bands together and post album's demo's, etc. under the band name
+* Allow users to create bands together and post album's demo's, etc. under the band name.
-* Allow users to DM eachother via websockets
+* Allow users to DM eachother via websockets.
 * Integrate bandcamp to allow bands to post and sell music, merch, etc.

 # Technologies used

-* Howler.js for clean audio file formatting and styling on frontend.
+* Amazon AWS S3 Cloud Storage for hosting all uploaded files remotely.
-* Amazon AWS S3 for hosting all uploaded files remotely
+* Active Storage for Amazon S3 and local hosting mp3/wav files.
-* Active Storage for Amazon S3 and local hosting mp3/wav files
+* Tailwindcss, Howler.js, and Heroicons for styling.